Kinoma/KPR-examples/tutorials/projects/fingerprint-lock/fingerprint-lock-160630-CR.md

 If you get stuck along the way, try getting help from the Kinoma Create Forum.

+See a video demonstration of this project [here](https://youtu.be/OMNmsOsXZq8).

 ##Parts list

 The fingerprint scanner module is powered by an ARM Cortex-M3 CPU, which controls the onboard optical sensor and fingerprint recognition.
 Fingerprints are stored and processed by the module, which supports a UART protocol for communicating with a host application.
 The solenoid is powered from Kinoma Create and controlled by a digital output pin.